The High Cost of Inaction

 Moving to a New State

 Laws differ state-to-state.
-Moving to Oregon, for example, means facing its unique estate tax.
+Moving to Oregon, for example, means facing its unique estate tax threshold.

 Death of a Beneficiary or Fiduciary